• Home

 -Larger injectors will only help if additional capacity is needed.

--This upgrade won’t help with acceleration or throttle response at lower RPMs.
+-Bigger Injectors won’t help with acceleration or throttle response at lower RPMs.

 -A tune will be required if you install larger injectors.